 Iceland is a unique volcanic island with a huge number of natural experiences to offer to visitors.
 It is of course, a cold and icy land, but there are some hot spots too.
-As well as several glaciers and volcanoes, Iceland has raging rivers, cascading waterfalls, spouting geysers, volcanic solfataras and many interesting birds and wildlife.
+As well as several glaciers and volcanoes, Iceland has raging rivers, cascading waterfalls, spouting geysers, solfataras (shallow volcanic craters) and many interesting birds and wildlife.
 The landscape is quite spectacular and largely unspoiled.
 Much of the interior is barren tundra.
 In contrast, the city of Reykjavik is modern and welcoming.
 Icelandic is the national language and the currency is the Icelandic Krona.

 The many sources of geothermal power are harnessed, and the rivers and waterfalls are used to create hydroelectricity, making hot water and home heating very inexpensive and also very eco-friendly.
 Iceland relied for many centuries upon fishing and agriculture, but in the 20th century, it diversified into many service industries, including biotechnology, software and finance.
 Tourism is also a major contributor to the nation’s income and offers whale watching and ecotourism trips.